 The Education Tax Credit Calculator will give you an accurate view of how much you could be entitled to.
 Just answer some simple questions regarding your income and your living circumstances, and you’ll get a readout on how much you may be eligible for.

 If you are going back to school due to your job, you may be eligible to claim this itemized tax deduction.
 However, you have to prove that the education was to maintain or improve your work skills or a requirement from your employer.
 However, this deduction is not for those who have to do it to land a new career.

 If you receive a scholarship or a stipend for a fellowship, it is tax-free if you use the funds for tuition, supplies, or other school-related expenses.
 You do have to be a degree candidate though.

 If you are a student, you should file your taxes online.
-They will make sure you get the credits or deductions that you qualify for in addition to making sure that you receive the largest tax refund possible.
+They will make sure you get the credits and deductions that you qualify for in addition to making sure that you receive the largest tax refund possible.